SharedCode/sop/README.md

 And since our backing store is Cassandra, benefit from its replication feature across data centers.
 All free softwares and code is in your hands, 'can enhance it or request for enhancement that you need.

-## Cache Duration
+## Default & Custom Store Cache Config
-You can specify the Redis cache duration by using the following API:
-  * sop/cassandra/SetRegistryCacheDuration(duration) - defaults to 12 hrs, but you can specify if needs to cache the registry "virtual Ids" differently.
-  * sop/cassandra/SetStoreCacheDuration(duration) - defaults to 2 hrs caching of the "store" metadata record.
-  * sop/in_red_ck/SetNodeCacheDuration(duration) - defaults to 1 hr caching of the B-Tree Nodes that contains the Key/Value pairs application data.

-The Redis cache is minimally used because our primary is Cassandra DB, which is a very fast DB.
-BUT yeah, please do change if wanting to benefit with bigger Redis caching.
-Virtual Ids were set to 12 hrs by default but may need a shorter duration and instead, the Nodes where your application data resides needs a longer duration, for example.
+SOP comes with default cache config that are used by BTree constructor functions(NewBtree(...)) which is set to 12 hour absolute expiration for each data part of a given data store.
+If this is not acceptable as default, your code can change the default store cache config by using this API:
+  * sop/SetDefaultCacheConfig(StoreCacheConfig) - defaults to 12 hrs for all data parts of a store but you can specify different caching config if needed.
+After the update, future calls to B-Tree constructur (NewBtree(..)) function that has no specification for store cache config, will use this default value.
+And yes, it is just for those unspecified, because you can specify desired cache config setting per store creation(NewBtree call).
+This is just the default we are discussing here.

 ## Sample Configuration
 ```